michaelkang01/Job-Seeking-Website/doc/sprint2/sprint2.md

 Handle post-video upload hooks (Andrew)
 Upload pitch video UI (Andrew)
 API: Handle video upload and display (Andrew)

+As a job-seeker, I want to be able to review the applications I've sent.
+Create Page to view applied jobs (Kiryl)
+Create Api jobs applied (Kiryl)

+As a job-seeker, I want to be able to apply to jobs.
+Create model and collection in the database (Kiryl) Create application page in the front end (Kiryl) Create api for job applications (Kiryl)

 As a job-seeker, I want to be able to list/modify my skills and personal information.

 UI for Profile Page (Daniel)